Employment

 - Maintain complete academic records on all students.

-- Oversee the grading and the reporting of standards and methods used by teachers in measuring student achievement.
+- Oversee the grading and the reporting of standards and methods used by teachers in measuring student achievement in collaboration with Teaching and Learning.

 - Maintain accurate records of student attendance and citizenship.

-- Keep the Head of School informed of the general programs, activities, and problems of the school.
+- Keep the Head of School informed of the general programs, activities, and problems of the division.

 - Assist in the admission process for the testing, interviewing, and evaluating of applicants for enrollment.

-- Maintain a comprehensive calendar of school events and keep the entire school community informed of various school programs and activities.
+- Maintain a comprehensive calendar of school events and keep the entire division, and school community as appropriate, informed of various school programs and activities.

 - Oversee the coordination of the co-curricular and extra-curricular activity programs, including the planning and the presentation of school assemblies and programs.